Carlo Collodi: Early life

-Collodi was born in Florence on 24 November 1826.
-His mother, Angiolina Orzali Lorenzini, was a seamstress from Collodi, the town from which he later took the pen name, and his father, Domenico Lorenzini, was a cook.
+Lorenzini was born in Florence on 24 November 1826.
+His mother Angiolina Orzali Lorenzini was a seamstress from Collodi, the town from which he later took the pen name, and his father Domenico Lorenzini was a cook.
 Both parents worked for the marchese Ginori Lisci.
-Carlo was the eldest child in the family and he had ten siblings but seven died at a young age.
+Carlo was the eldest child in the family and he had ten siblings; seven died at a young age.
 He spent most of his childhood in the town of Collodi where his mother was born.
 He lived there with his maternal grandmother.
-After attending primary school, he was sent to study at a theological seminary in Colle Val d’Elsa.
+After attending primary school, he was sent to study at a theological seminary in Colle Val d'Elsa.
 An account at the seminary shows that the marchese had offered financial aid, but the boy found that he did not want to be a priest so he continued his education at the College of the Scolopi Fathers in Florence.
-In 1844 he started working at the Florentine bookstore Libreria Piatti, where he assisted Giuseppe Aiazzi, a prominent Italian manuscript specialist.
+In 1844, he started working at the Florentine bookstore Libreria Piatti, where he assisted Giuseppe Aiazzi, a prominent Italian manuscript specialist.

 Career

-During the Italian Wars of Independence in 1848 and 1860 Collodi served as a volunteer with the Tuscan army.
-His active interest in political matters may be seen in his earliest literary works, as well as in the founding of the satirical newspaper Il Lampione in 1853.
-This newspaper was censored by order of the grand duke of Tuscany.
+During the Italian Wars of Independence in 1848 and 1860, Lorenzini served as a volunteer with the Tuscan Army.
+His active interest in political matters can be seen in his earliest literary works, as well as in the founding of the satirical newspaper Il Lampione in 1853.
+This newspaper was censored by order of the Grand Duke of Tuscany.
 In 1854, he published his second newspaper, Lo scaramuccia ("The Controversy").
 Lorenzini's first publications were in his periodicals.
 A debut came in 1856 with the play Gli amici di casa and parodic guidebook Un romanzo in vapore, both in 1856.
 By 1860, he published his first notable work called Il signor Alberi ha ragione!
 (Mr. Alberi Is Right!), which outlined his political and cultural vision of Italy.
 This is the text where Lorenzini started using the Collodi pseudonym, which was taken from his mother's hometown.

-Collodi had also begun intense activity on other political newspapers such as Il Fanfulla; at the same time he was employed by the Censorship Commission for the Theatre.
+Lorenzini had also begun intense activity on other political newspapers such as Il Fanfulla; at the same time he was employed by the Censorship Commission for the Theatre.
 During this period he composed various satirical sketches and stories (sometimes simply by collating earlier articles), including Macchiette (1880), Occhi e nasi (1881), and Storie allegre (1887).

-Collodi became disenchanted with Italian politics afterward so he turned to children's literature and his first works involved translating French fairy tales into Italian.
+Lorenzini became disenchanted with Italian politics afterwards, so he turned to children's literature and his first works involved translating French fairy tales into Italian.
 In 1875, for instance, he completed Racconti delle fate, a translation of French fairy tales by Charles Perrault.
-In 1876 Collodi wrote Giannettino (inspired by Alessandro Luigi Parravicini's Giannetto), the Minuzzolo, and Il viaggio per l'Italia di Giannettino, a pedagogic series which explored the unification of Italy through the ironic thoughts and actions of the character Giannettino.
+In 1876, Lorenzini wrote Giannettino (inspired by Alessandro Luigi Parravicini's Giannetto), the Minuzzolo, and Il viaggio per l'Italia di Giannettino, a pedagogic series which explored the unification of Italy through the ironic thoughts and actions of the character Giannettino.